Skip to main content

 1

-When you complete the steps in Install the On-Premises Gateway, you can then test the gateways you added to Gateways.
+After you complete the steps to deploy the Connect Gateway with Docker or deploy the Connect Gateway on Kubernetes, you can test the gateways you added to Gateways.
 Click the Connect Gateway tab of the Add/Edit Connection page.
 Click Test Gateways.
 The Status turns to Success if all gateway setup is complete.

 You still need to click Save & Test to test the entire connection.